daticahealth/cks-docs/source/sections/getting-started/10-cluster-access.md

 To give a group full access to a specific namespace, use an ACL string like this: `product:cluster:mycluster:action:*:examplenamespace:*:*`.
 This ACL string will provide users in the group complete access to the "examplenamespace" namespace.

-### Accessing the API server
+### Limiting Application Access

-You may have a use case in which one of your applications needs to talk directly to the API server.
-For example, you may have a CI/CD pipeline that deploys directly to your cluster.
-In this case, you should [create a dedicated serviceaccount](https://itnext.io/the-abc-of-kubernetes-access-control-e7d280af5c88).
+You may have a use case in which one of your applications needs to talk to another component inside the cluster.
+For example, you may have a CI/CD pipeline that deploys directly to your cluster and needs to interact with the API server.
+In this case, you should [create a dedicated serviceaccount](https://itnext.io/the-abc-of-kubernetes-access-control-e7d280af5c88) with permissions limited to only what your application needs.